 “There’s something wrong with your child’s heart.”
 Those words are hard to hear, but finding the right pediatric heart center for a heart surgery or other heart procedure goes a long way in giving your child the best chance for a healthy life.

 Our pediatric heart surgeons at Stanford Medicine Children’s Health have more than 50 combined years of experience and are specialized in a range of heart conditions and treatments, from routine to complex, including pulmonary artery reconstruction, heart transplant, and single ventricle management.
-And even though our pediatric heart surgeons treat the most complex cases, our results are better, and our patients’ lengths of stay are shorter, than those of other peer hospitals nationwide.
+And even though our pediatric heart surgeons treat the most complex cases, our patients’ lengths of stay are shorter for the majority of benchmark heart surgeries than of other peer hospitals nationwide, and our overall survival rate is impressive, higher than 95%.

 The Packard Children’s Hospital cardiology and heart surgery programs have been nationally ranked by U.S. News & World Report consistently over the last 10 years.
 In addition, we’re proud to share our hospital’s results in surgery and related areas with respected health care organizations.